Sinhala language

 Sinhala (/ˈsɪnhələ, ˈsɪŋələ/ SIN-hə-lə-,_-SING-ə-lə; Sinhala: සිංහල, ISO, /si/), sometimes called Sinhalese (/ˌsɪn(h)əˈliːz, ˌsɪŋ(ɡ)əˈliːz/ SIN-(h)ə-LEEZ-,_-SING-(g)ə-LEEZ), is an Indo-Aryan language primarily spoken by the Sinhalese people of Sri Lanka, who make up the largest ethnic group on the island, numbering about 16 million.
 It is also the first language of about 2 million other Sri Lankans, as of 2001.
-It is written in the Sinhalese script, a Brahmic script closely related to the Grantha script of South India.
+It is written in the Sinhalese script.

 The language has two main varieties, written and spoken, and is a notable example of the linguistic phenomenon known as diglossia.

-Sinhala is one of the official and national languages of Sri Lanka.
+Sinhala is one of the two national languages of Sri Lanka, along with Tamil.
 Along with Pali, it played a major role in the development of Theravada Buddhist literature.

 Early forms of the Sinhalese language are attested to as early as the 3rd century BCE.
 The language of these inscriptions, still retaining long vowels and aspirated consonants, is a Prakrit similar to Magadhi, a regional associate of the Middle-Indian Prakrits that had been spoken during the lifetime of the Buddha.
 The most closely related languages to Sinhalese are the Vedda language and the Maldivian languages; the former is an endangered indigenous creole still spoken by a minority of Sri Lankans, which mixes Sinhalese with an isolate of unknown origin.
 Old Sinhalese borrowed various aspects of Vedda into its main Indo-Aryan substrate.

-There are 1,500 poems written in the 6th-10th centuries on the Sigiriya Mirror Wall.
+There are 1,500 poems written in the 6th–10th centuries on the Sigiriya Mirror Wall.
 These poems are believed to have been composed by pilgrims who came to visit the Buddhist monastery of Sigiriya, which was active at this time.